anon-blue/anon.blue/README.txt

 ny, table that morning6gghhhhjjjjjj          penis is kewl kjkfjllskldfji hitler did nothe hitler did nothing wrong nothing wrongtrump is my suger daddy

+                                                               lost here
 jet fuel can't melt steel beams
-     go                                                   we gather here to day to worship our one true god, lord chanka {- 7    ou i like pbanannashhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhxcvxcvxcvxchhhhhhh This is the empty feeling th at nihi how are you doing tonight friends i dont know waht i am typing but i am tying anyways tittes hhhhhhhhhhh That's the sound oya 420 blaze it  yo we smokin weed? peter piper picked a paxk of pickled dicks oand on the throne a cat balls did lick hhhhhhHe lljhbljljhkhhggugouo and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites ajeJET FUEL CANT MELT STE
+     go                                                   we gather here to day to worship our one true god, lord chanka {- 7    ou i like pbanannashhhhhhhhhhhh hhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhhxcvxcvxcvxcvxcvxcvxcvxc  titties!!!!!!!

+              tittes hhhhhhhhhhh That's the sound oya 420 blaze it  yo we smokin weed? peter piper picked a paxk of pickled dicks oand on the throne a cat balls did lick hhhhhhHe lljhbljljhkhhggugouo and said "it's just the parasites that a re causing your suicidal thoughts...just the parasites ajeJET FUEL CANT MELT STE